 back to top

 - Carers' views of sleep disorders in adults with intellectual disabilities.
-This project is part of Vivi's PhD and its aim is to identify the most common sleep problems that carers believe adults with ID tend to experience; to investigate whether the degree of ID affects sleep problems and finally to look at whether the carer's views of the individuals' challenging behaviours correlate with their sleep problems.
+This project was part of Vivi's PhD; its aim to identify the most common sleep problems that carers believe adults with ID tend to experience and to investigate whether the degree of ID affects sleep problems and finally to look at whether the carer's views of the individuals' challenging behaviours correlate with their sleep problems.

 - Psychological sleep treatment for sleep problems in adults with intellectual disabilities.
-This project is also part of Vivi's PhD and received funding from the Kent Health Strategic Research Development Fund.
-This is a randomised controlled trial in which psychological treatment for sleep problems for adults with intellectual disabilities will be offered and the efficacy of such psychological sleep treatment techniques will be assessed by comparing outcome for the treated group to the control group.
-Any changes in the adult's daytime behaviour in relation to the treatment will also be assessed.
+This project was also part of Vivi's PhD and received funding from the Kent Health Strategic Research Development Fund.
+This was a randomised controlled trial in which psychological treatment for sleep problems for adults with intellectual disabilities was offered and the efficacy of such psychological sleep treatment techniques was assessed by comparing outcome for the treated group to the control group.
+Any changes in the adult's daytime behaviour in relation to the treatment were also be assessed.

 - Effectiveness of social care for ex-offenders with learning disabilities; a School for Social Care funded research project with Prof Glynis Murphy, Dr Rachel Forrester-Jones, Dr Nick Gore and Dr Jeni Beecham.
 The project will select people screened positive for learning disabilities in prison and follow them up in the Community to assess their progress and to evaluate the effectiveness and cost of social care input.

 - Effectiveness for CBT for people with Asperger syndrome and social anxiety.
 This is an NIHR funded project with Prof Glynis Murphy.
 The aim of the project is to find out whether or not psychological treatments for anxiety can be adapted and used to successfully treat the anxiety experienced by adults with Aspergers syndrome.